 - Remove from the submission any reference to the authors, the school, or other information that might serve to identify the authors.
 Carefully consider the context when considering references that might lead to identification.

-- Cite your own work only when it is absolutely necessary.
+- Cite your own work only if and when absolutely necessary.
 When you do, carefully consider the context, and edit the wording to preserve your anonymity.
 Do nothing that draws special or extra attention to these self-citations.

 After you enter SAGE Publication's web-based manuscript submission system, the process consists of the following steps:

 - Create an account on MTR’s Manuscript Central submission system.

 - Through the same web address, go to the Author Center and follow the instructions to enter details about the authors and to upload your submission.